d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 The hidden layer would behave
 as if it had only a single unit.
-Note that while minibatch stochastic gradient descent would not break this symmetry, dropout regularization would!
+Note that while minibatch stochastic gradient descent would not break this symmetry, dropout regularization (to be introduced later) would!

 ## Parameter Initialization

 One way of addressing---or at least mitigating---the issues raised above is through careful initialization.
+As we will see later,
-Additional care during optimization and suitable regularization can further enhance stability.
+additional care during optimization and suitable regularization can further enhance stability.